boedegoat/flyctf/README.md

 - **Easy to Use**: Fly.io has a simple CLI and web interface, so you can deploy your challenges with just a few commands.
 - **Free Allowance**: You don't need to pay if your usage is under $5 per month and you can start for free.

+## Cons
+- **Cold Start**: The first request to your challenge may take a few seconds to start up, as the machine needs to be started.
+But subsequent requests will be much faster.

 ## Getting Started

 1. Create a Fly.io account